Least Restrictive Environment (LRE): What You Need to Know

 The basic idea of LRE is straightforward.
 Still, it’s often a hot-button issue at meetings.
 IDEA doesn’t spell out the LRE for each type of disability.
-It can be open to interpretation.
 There isn’t necessarily one “right” environment for all kids.
-And at times, it may better or more suitable for a child to learn separately.
+And at times, it may be better or more suitable for a child to learn separately.

 The intent of LRE is to make sure that kids who receive special education are included in the general education classroom as often as possible.
 But agreeing on how that happens isn’t always easy.
 The IEP team, which includes you, decides what the LRE is for your child.
 Here are some common LRE scenarios:

-- Partial mainstream/inclusion classroom.
+Partial mainstream/inclusion classroom.
 Your child spends part of the day in a general education class.
-He gets some individual or small-group instruction in a special education class, or is pulled out of class for some services.
+Your child gets some individual or small-group instruction in a special education class, or is pulled out of class for some services.

 Special education class.
 This is a program with specialized instruction for kids with similar learning needs.